 Hypnic jerks are very different from conditions like restless legs syndrome (RLS).
 "RLS is not a sleep disorder, but it's a disorder that prevents you from sleeping," Dr. Dasgupta explains.

 Classic symptoms of RLS include uncomfortable sensations in your legs when going to bed that are usually relieved by stretching or moving your legs.
-RLS can affect sleep by keeping you awake and contributing to insomnia.
+RLS can affect sleep by keeping you awake — contributing to insomnia — and interfering with your ability to get into the deeper stages of sleep, leading to poorer sleep quality.

 What About Twitching During Sleep?